DanKolev/aws_wordpress_manual_build/part_6_add_ELB_and_ASG.md

 ![Add_ELB_ASG](https://github.com/DanKolev/aws_wordpress_manual_build/blob/main/data/diagrams/6.add_ELB_and_ASG.png)

-In stage 5 of this advanced demo lesson, you will be adding an auto scaling group to provision and terminate instances automatically based on load on the system.
+In Part 6 we will be adding an auto scaling group to provision and terminate instances automatically based on load on the system.

-You have already performed all of the preparation steps required, by moving data storage onto RDS, media storage onto EFS and creating a launch template to automatically build the wordpress application servers.
+We have already performed all of the preparation steps required, by moving data storage onto RDS, media storage onto EFS and creating a launch template to automatically build the wordpress application servers.

-# STAGE 5A - Create the load balancer
+# STAGE 6A - Create the load balancer

 Move to the EC2 console
 Click `Load Balancers` under `Load Balancing`